Skip to main content

 “As one of the oldest and largest non-white immigrant populations in the state, we feel that our community really has not been included in a commensurate way.
 So, for us, the museum is pushing back against erasure.

-Aaron John-Ortiz, Executive Director
+Aaron Johnson-Ortiz, Executive Director

 Alebrijes: Keepers of the Island Exhibit